mattermost/mattermost-plugin-demo/webapp/README.md

 ![custom-setting](docs/admin_setting_full_screen.png)

-- `SecretMessage`: Custom setting component that is registerd with a title and is displayed on the right column of the System Console setting page.
+- `SecretMessage`: Custom setting component that is registerd with the option to show title enabled and is displayed on the right column of the System Console setting page.

 ![secret-message-setting](docs/admin_setting_with_title.png)